Jobs & Internships

 Your benefits included in the Trellis program are: tuition & books, housing, coaching from your hub church, and 3 years of full-time ministry experience.

-Fairfax Fellows is a 12-month hands-on leadership development program for future pastors and church leaders.
+Fairfax Fellows join a 12-month hands-on leadership development program for future pastors and church leaders.

 Requirements